FailAcademy/learning/wdp-vancouver/_lessons/week-05/04-oop-with-esnext.md

 ## Additional Resources

-More reading on classes in ES2015:
+More reading on classes in ES.next:

 - [Object-Oriented JavaScript — A Deep Dive into ES6 Classes](https://www.sitepoint.com/object-oriented-javascript-deep-dive-es6-classes/)